Laikos38/intuitivo-ai-back-challenge/README.md

 Things to improve:
 - Never used React or NextJS before, so there is a lot of things that I'm sure can be improved.
 Taking in mind that only have 5 days to code the entire project during Christmas time and working full time, I consider to be good enough.
 - Add Keypresses to navigate between images during annotations.
+- Add on screen indications on annotations page.